cryptoflop/smoothy-plates/README.md

 # SmoothyPlates

-Simple, Helpful, highly customizable and smooth looking nameplates.
+Simple, helpful and highly customizable and smooth looking nameplates.